 The students at UH Manoa are ethnically diverse as are the students in Hawai‘i’s school system.
 Students in EDCS programs, therefore, learn and teach in a unique multicultural environment.

-General information, policies, requirements, and procedures of the Graduate Division are in the “Graduate Education” section of this Catalog.
+General information, policies, requirements, and procedures of Graduate Division are in the “Graduate Education” section of this Catalog.

 Master of Education in Curriculum Studies

-In addition to the requirements of the Graduate Division, applicants for the MEd in the curriculum studies program must provide the following:
+In addition to the requirements of Graduate Division, applicants for the MEd in the curriculum studies program must provide the following:

 Additional details about the program are available at coe.hawaii.edu/academics/curriculum-studies.
 Please download Handbook 1: Prospective and New Students.

 Plan A (Thesis) Requirements

 The Plan A program is designed primarily for students interested in research and in writing a thesis.
 It requires a minimum of 30 credit hours with at least 12 credit hours in curriculum studies, not counting 699V or 799V.
 Of the 30 credit hours, 24 credit hours must be approved course work.
 Required courses are EDCS 622, 667, and two research methods courses.
 A minimum of 12 credit hours is to be taken in a related field, which may be in a concentration area within the Department of Curriculum Studies, in other departments in the College of Education, or in a discipline in one or more of the other colleges/schools at UH Manoa.
 Of the approved courses, 18 credit hours must be at the 600 to 700 level (excluding 699 and 799).
 Six credit hours (EDCS 700) are required for the thesis.